google/capslock/docs/capabilities.md

 ## Capabilities

-The following section describe the purpose and intent of the capabilities that Caplock reports in analyzed code.
+The following section describe the purpose and intent of the capabilities that Capslock reports in analyzed code.
 These descriptions are not meant to be exhaustive.

 ### CAPABILITY_UNSPECIFIED